DylnH/Engineering_4_Notebook/README.md

 ### Reflection

-In This Assignment, I learned how to prints out the accelerometer values and how to use the LCD screen.
-Also, the accelerometer could be used in our pi in the sky project to track data.
+In This Assignment, the main thing I learned was how to run a script on the pi without having to be connected to the computer.
+I got a little stuck on this assignment, but with the help of the internet and my fellow classmates, I was able to get this done.

 </details>